buzzbangorg/bsbang-frontend/README.md

 ## About ##

-This is the frontend to the extremely alpha Buzzbang project indexing [Bioschemas](http://bioschemas.org) markup.
+This is the frontend to the alpha Buzzbang project indexing [Bioschemas](http://bioschemas.org) markup.
 Please see https://github.com/buzzbangorg/buzzbang-doc/wiki for more information.

-The main site running this frontend is at http://buzzbang.science
+The main site running this frontend is at http://buzzbang.science The recent developments have not been pushed to the domain yet. pleasefollwo the instructions to install and run the latest version in your local machine.

 ## Install ##